bleaktwig/yuadrem-wiki/docs/kins/hume.md

 It is common for the whole chiefdom or a large part of it to make a promise of allegiance to the chief.
 The vow lasts until the death of any of either person.
 If a First or Second fails to fulfill their part, they may be judged and exiled, depending on the local ruler and the choice of the other.

 **Children and Marriage.**
 Before marriage, irds are encouraged to meet and form bonds with others, usually many at a time.
 When a woman becomes pregnant, she decides who among her suitors is to be the father.
-In southern thulkraka culture, however, she can decide on many suitors at once.
+In southern thulk culture, however, she can decide on many suitors at once.
 They then must complete a set of challenges of the bride's choosing.
 The winner becomes the groom, while the others are to act as servants during the wedding.

 The marriage celebration is generally large, and the whole chiefdom or village is expected to take part in it.
 As their vows, both members are expected to make a promise of allegiance to the other, such as the one they have with their chiefs.